komejo/d8-theming-guide/README.md

 > If you're familiar with Drupal 7 theming, the first place for you to look at would be `drupal/sites/all/themes/{custom/}` (the place where all your custom themes lived in Drupal 7).

 In Drupal 8, this location has changed.
 Custom and contrib themes now live in `drupal/themes`.
-Also notice that (custom and contrib) modules now live inside `drupal/modules` (insted of drupal/sites/all/modules/).
+Also notice that (custom and contrib) modules now live inside `drupal/modules` (instead of drupal/sites/all/modules/).

 > Did you notice {*custom*}?
 It's always a good practice to separate the contrib themes (the one's you've been downloading from d.o) and the ones you've written yourself.
 This can simply be done by creating two folders inside the `themes` directory: